 The UE-UE adjacent channel CLI occurs when the UL transmission of the aggressor UE in a channel interferes with the DL reception of the victim UE in an adjacent channel.
 Unlike the case of co-channel interference, there is no need to consider any FFT selectivity in the adjacent channel scenario.
 Apart from the selectivity, it is necessary to account for the leakage from the UL sub-band into the DL sub-band caused by the transmitter.
 It was decided to assume the power-dependent ACLR of the aggressor UE and selectivity of the victim UE when modeling adjacent channel interference.

 To model the NF for adjacent channel CLI in a system-level simulation, a fixed value noise figure of 9dB is used.
 The effect of AGC is not modeled when a fixed noise figure model is used.
 Additionally, UE ACLR should be modeled as 30 dBc at max power, improving 1 dB/dB with back-off up to a maximum of 10 dB of improvement.
 Therefore, when the back-off is 10 dB, the ACLR is 40 dB.
+When the victim and aggressor UEs are close, between 1 and 50m, and close to the cell edge, with low desired signal level, and potentially high interference level, it cannot be guaranteed that the UE receiver will operate in the linear region.

 <<End of Change>>